What is Brand Advocacy? How do You Build and Drive it?

 As brands increasingly use social media to develop their reputation, it's vital to understand what drives brand advocates.
 But brands have struggled to engage with brand advocates for some time.
 Why?

 For many years brands have focused on making themselves more accessible to consumers.
-They have used product placement, celebrity endorsement, and other approaches to increase brand awareness and build brand equity.
+They have used product placement, celebrity endorsement, and other approaches to increase brand awareness and equity.
 But these strategies are starting to come under fire from customers and brand advocates.

 There are three reasons for this: